Rayleigh, Essex: Education

 of Glebe Infant and Nursery School and Glebe Junior School.
 In addition, St Nicholas C of E Primary School, a long-established school for the adjoining village of Rawreth, moved in 2006 to a new building just on the Rayleigh side of the parish boundary.

+There are also two cadet units based in Rayleigh - Rayleigh Detachment Essex ACF and 1476 (Rayleigh) Squadron RAFAC.

 Sport and recreation

 Rayleigh has a golf club on the outskirts of the town; Rayleigh Club (previously Lords Golf & Country Club) is situated on Hullbridge Road to the north of the town.
 This was originally opened in 1991 as Hanover Golf Club on the site of Hanover Farm and was designed by Reg Plumbridge.

 Parks/playing fields

 Rayleigh has a number of parks and playing fields.

 King George V playing field

 The playing field is located next to Bull Lane, Hockley Road and Websters Way.